 To better understand how exactly does Eevee work – imagine modern computer games.
 It is basically the same thing, because any game works in a way that it constantly renders everything you see on a screen.
 So fast, that it looks like a motion.
 Eevee is the same, you even can use Blender directly in a rendered mode using Eevee, because small sample renders are basically instant.

 100 samples were used instead of the 500 simply because Eevee does not need more.
 In fact, it looks the same at even lower amounts of samples.
-In general – the picture looks really good as a 19 seconds render.
-The only prominent problems are weird-looking hair, lack of eyelashes and pale skin.
-But it seems that these problems come with the transfer and it is not because of the Eevee.
+In general – the picture looks really good as a 17 seconds render.
+There are minor problems that can be seen such as weirdly wet skin and very strange eyes.
+It seems that they don’t have eyelashes for some reason.
+Looks like the model is not optimised for the Eevee.

 Time for the Cycles, second rendering engine in the Blender.
 It is an unbiased physically based production renderer.
 Which is basically the same thing as Daz3D Iray.
 They have really similar qualities and goals.